Casino Money Laundering: Definition and Use in Compliance

 Casino Money Laundering in Regulatory Context

-Casinos sit in a distinct regulatory category: they're recognized as financial institutions in some jurisdictions and as Designated Non-Financial Businesses or Professions in others, but the AML obligations attach either way in most major frameworks.
+Casinos sit in a distinct regulatory category.
+They are recognized as financial institutions in some jurisdictions and as Designated Non-Financial Businesses or Professions in others, but the AML obligations attach either way in most major frameworks.

-The Financial Action Task Force addresses casinos in Recommendation 22, which extends AML/CFT requirements to DNFBPs.
+FATF.
+Recommendation 22 extends customer due diligence, record-keeping and SAR obligations to casinos as DNFBPs, and Recommendation 28 covers effective supervision of those entities.
 FATF's 2021 casino guidance identified chip-to-chip transfers, front money arrangements, and minimal-play chip redemptions as priority detection areas, and flagged online casinos as an underregulated gap in most national frameworks.

-US enforcement history makes the stakes concrete.
+Enforcement history makes the stakes concrete.
 In August 2013, Las Vegas Sands Corp forfeited $47.4 million in a settlement with the Department of Justice and FinCEN after failing to report suspicious transactions linked to high-revenue foreign patrons, some with alleged ties to drug trafficking.
-The case established clearly that compliance programs can't treat top-revenue customers as exempt from scrutiny.
+The case established that compliance programs cannot treat top-revenue customers as exempt from scrutiny.
 Revenue-generating status is not a defense.

 Common Challenges and How to Address Them